 Here is the important bit: your current site may have extra DNS records needed.

 For example, if you host a blog on Tumblr, and blog.davewasmer.com leads to it, you probably have a CNAME record setup to create that link.
-Also, if you recieve email at your domain (email@example.com), you probably have an MX record set for that.
+Also, if you receive email at your domain (email@example.com), you probably have an MX record set for that.

 Quickly make a list of all these extra records you’ll need, and add them now (use the “Create Record Set” button):

 Finally, it’s time to make the switch.
-Head over to your current registar, and change the nameservers from the GoDaddy addresses to the ones provided in the NS record set on your Route 53 dashboard.
+Head over to your current registrar, and change the nameservers from the GoDaddy addresses to the ones provided in the NS record set on your Route 53 dashboard.

 Note: because DNS servers around the world cache this value, it may take some time to see the change work while the update propogates through the DNS system.